leantdr04/netadmin-project/README.md

-# Mock Company Active Directory Domain using a virtual machine (Oracle VirtualBox) for Windows Server 2008 and Cisco Packet Tracer for Simulated Network Topology
+# Mock Company Active Directory Domain using a virtual machine (Oracle VirtualBox) for Windows Server 2008 and Cisco Packet Tracer for Simulated Network Topology.
-#### A Collaborative Group Project made as Final Project for the Network Administration Subject
+## A Collaborative Group Project made as Final Project for the Network Administration Subject
-## What I'm assigned to:
+**What I'm assigned to:**
-- Created some organizational units and assigned their respective security and group policy objects
+- Assisted with creation of organizational units and assigned their respective users group policy objects
 - Company VLSM subnetting of chosen network to split according to created OUs and hosts
 - Assisted with the implementation and configuration of simulated network topology (Routers, Switch, End Devices) using Cisco Packet Tracer.
 ## Documentation Photos: